Principled Deep Neural Network Training through Linear Programming: Approximation to ERM via a data-independent polytope

 \subsection{Linear reformulation of the binary approximation}

-So far, we have phrased the ERM problem~\eqref{eq:erm} in terms of a binary optimization problem using a discretization of the continuous variables.
+So far, we have phrased the ERM problem~\eqref{eq:erm} as a \textbf{BO} problem using a discretization of the continuous variables.
 This in and of itself is neither insightful nor useful.
-In this section we will perform the key step, reformulating the convex hull of $S^\epsilon(D, \Phi, \ell, f)$ as a moderate-sized linear program by means of Theorem \ref{genbtheorem} exploiting small treewidth of the ERM problem.
+In this section we will perform the key step, reformulating the convex hull of $S^\epsilon(D, \Phi, \ell, f)$ as a moderate-sized polytope.

 After replacing the $(x,y,\phi)$ variables in $S^\epsilon(D, \Phi, \ell, f)$ using the $z$ variables, we can see that the intersection graph of $S^\epsilon(D, \Phi, \ell, f)$ is given by Figure \ref{fig:ERMintersection}, where we use $(x,y,\phi)$ as stand-ins for corresponding the binary variables $z^x, z^y, z^\phi$.
 Recall that the intersection graph does not include the $L$ variables.
 It is not hard to see that a valid tree-decomposition for this graph is given by Figure \ref{fig:ERMtreedecomp}.
-This tree-decomposition has size $D$ and width $N_\gamma(n+m+N)-1$ (much less than the $N_\gamma (N+Dn+Dm)$ binary variables).
+This tree-decomposition has size $D$ and width $N_\gamma(n+m+N)-1$ (much less than the $N_\gamma (N+Dn+Dm)$ variables).
 This yields our main theorem: